-Lavender began her aerospace engineering career at Hughes Aircraft Company, El Segundo, Calif., in 1986, as an engineer on the F-15 APG-70 Radar Program.
+Lavender began her aerospace engineering career at Hughes Aircraft Company in El Segundo, Calif., in 1986, as an engineer on the F-15 APG-70 radar program.
 She joined Boeing in 1988 as an avionics engineer.
-Over the years she has held a variety of positions of increasing responsibility, including program manager for the T-38 Avionics Upgrade Program and director of Tactical Aircraft Mission Systems in St. Louis.
+Through the years, Lavender has held a variety of positions of increasing responsibility, including program manager for the T-38 Avionics Upgrade Program and director of Tactical Aircraft Mission Systems.

 In 2021, Lavender was elected to the National Academy of Engineering for her contributions to the technological advances of military aircraft platforms and systems.
 In addition, she serves on the National Council and leads the MBA Advisory Board at the Washington University Olin Business School.
 She is a member of Civic Progress, an organization of the top business leaders in St. Louis working to improve the community and business life of the region.
 She also serves on the board of trustees for The Mission Continues and is on the board of commissioners for the St. Louis Science Center.

 Lavender holds a bachelor of science in computer engineering from the University of Illinois and a master of business administration from Washington University in St. Louis.
 She has been named a distinguished alumna of both universities.